 Field-hunting tip

-Look in alkaline syenite pegmatites country — that is the host setting where miserite typically forms.
+Look in alkaline syenite pegmatites country, the host setting where miserite typically forms.
 If you start seeing charoite, quartz, aegirine in float, you are in the right ground.
 Field specimens usually show a massive, foliated, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.